 As she grew, Molli Faith would have to undergo two major heart surgeries from massive heart failure.

 “The RMH in Hershey made all the difference in the world,” Michelle said.
 “We lived over an hour and a half away and while my husband still worked to help sustain our family, the RMH in Hershey was our saving grace.”

 Michelle especially fell in love with the Pet Therapy Program that RMHC of Central PA offers for their families, as her family has dogs and are animal lovers.

 “I would look forward to 6:00 PM every day,” Michelle said.
 “The pet therapy helped me get through the day when things seemed grim.
 I can’t thank those pets and their owners enough for their support.”

 The Wallace Family stayed at the RMH in Hershey for over 19 months throughout the last four years.

 As a recipient of service, they also enjoy giving back to the families through the volunteer Guest Chef Program and by holding 3rd party fundraisers to benefit RMHC of Central PA.

 “I wish there were more people like the volunteers and donors of RMHC of Central PA in the world,” Michelle said.
 “The world would be a better place.
 Thank you for helping us during the darkest times of our lives.”

-“Molli is stable, but lives with moderate heart failure,” Michelle said.
-“But she never lets that get her down – she is as spunky and loving as ever.”
+Molli Faith is now almost five years old and is in pre-kindergarten.
+According to Michelle, “Molli Faith is stable but lives with moderate heart failure.
+She never lets that get her down – she is as spunky and loving as ever.”